tcorral/methodology-angular-development/README.md

 ## Performance

-There a few keypoints to pay attention to when developing widgets using Angular which can greatly impact the overall performance of your application.
+There are a few key points to pay attention to when developing widgets using Angular which can greatly impact the overall performance of your application.

 ### Controllers & $scope